-Before you install products from the Oracle Database Examples media, you must ensure that your system has access to an Oracle Database 12c Oracle home.
+Before you install products from Oracle Database Examples, you must ensure that your system has access to an Oracle Database 21c Oracle home.
 If required, you must first install or upgrade to this release of Oracle Database.
+Identify the Oracle home directory used by the Oracle Database installation.